cmscaltech/gpuservers/README.md

 To start a shell in an cutting edge image
 <pre>
-/bigdata/shared/Software/singularity/start.sh
+/bigdata/shared/Software/gpuservers/singularity/run.sh
 </pre>
 or to start with a given image
 <pre>
-/bigdata/shared/Software/singularity/start.sh /bigdata/shared/Software/singularity/ibanks/legacy.simg
+/bigdata/shared/Software/gpuservers/singularity/run.sh /bigdata/shared/Software/singularity/ibanks/legacy.simg
 </pre>

 To build an image, first make sure that there are not an existing image that is usable, or extendable for your purpose.
 There are example of image specifications under the [https://github.com/cmscaltech/gpuservers/tree/master/singularity][singularity directory], to create your `specification.singularity` file
-To build the image from the spec
+To build the image `myimage.simg` from the spec
 <pre>
-SINGULARITY_TMPDIR=/data/$USER SINGULARITY_CACHEDIR=/data/$USER singularity build image.simg specification.singularity
+/bigdata/shared/Software/gpuservers/singularity/build myimage.simg specification.singularity
 </pre>
 if you make changes to existing image, please provide suggestion via a pull request modifying the specification file.